-Choosing the right name for your website is not a simple task at all and can be quite complicated.
-When you register your domain's name you have to consider how this name will represent your identity online and take your decision in the wisest way it's possibile.
-Once the domain is registered you will not be able to modify it again and you will have to buy a new one if you change your mind.
+Choosing the right name for your website is not a simple task and may be quite complicated.
+When you register your domain name you consider how this name will represent your identity online and take your decision in the wisest way.
+Once the domain is registered you are not be able to modify it again and you will have to buy a new one if you change your mind.

 Keep in mind: simplicity above all else!

-First of all: try to register names that are both easy to remember and easy-to-type in the browser's research bar.
+First of all: try to register a name which is both easy to remember and to type in the search bar.

-Here are 4 basic rules to choose your website's domain name.
+Here are 4 basic rules to choose your domain name.

-Choose a domain's name providing the best company image: short names are usually better and more immediate than the longer ones.
-Moreover, the most popular internet names are often already registered and their cost will be much more higher then the website's income.
+Choose a domain name providing the best image of your company: short names are usually better and more immediate than the longer ones.
+Moreover, the most popular internet names are often already registered and their cost is extremely high.

-Let's try to do a short list of all the adjectives describing your activity, combining them with the product that represents your company at its best.
-The combination could provide the right domain's name for you.
+Make a list of all the adjectives describing your business and combine them with the product that represents your company at its best.
+The combination could provide the right domain name.

-For example: if we talk about a publishing house we can take in consideration
+For example: if you own a publishing house take in consideration

 Adjectives such as cheap, easy-to-read, useful, practical